 Wage Change is a non-partisan initiative, led by small business owners, to gradually increase the hourly wages of their employees and encourage other small business owners to do the same.

-Ken Weinstein, owner of two restaurants in Northwest Philadelphia, started Wage Change in 2016 with four fellow business owners in his community – Marvin Graaf (owner of Falls Taproom, Nonna’s Pizzeria and Cresheim Valley Grain Exchange), Amy Edelman, (owner of Night Kitchen Bakery), Meg Hagele, (owner of High Point Café) and Peggy Zwerver and Tom Baker (owners of Earth, Bread & Brewery).
+Ken Weinstein, owner of Trolley Car Cafe in the East Falls section of Philadelphia, started Wage Change in 2016 with four fellow business owners in his community – Marvin Graaf (owner of Nonna’s Pizzeria + Tavern and Cresheim Valley Grain Exchange), Amy Edelman, (owner of Night Kitchen Bakery), Meg Hagele, (owner of High Point Café) and Peggy Zwerver and Tom Baker (owners of Earth, Bread & Brewery).

 They are united in the common belief that increasing wages will improve the lives of their workers.
 These business owners have decided to take action because they are tired of waiting for government increase the minimum wage across the board.